onurkanbakirci/react-native-companim/README.md

  ```

 Code explanation:
-    You can specify style of the button whatever you want.You can also specify
+    You can specify style of the button whatever you want.You can also specify:<br/>
----duration  value which is the complement time of the animation
+- duration  value which is the complement time of the animation<br/>
----direction value which is used for direction of the animation such as to forward(with `false` value) or to upward(with `true` value)
+- direction value which is used for direction of the animation such as to forward(with `false` value) or to upward(with `true` value)<br/>
----friction value is the effect of the animation
+- friction value is the effect of the animation<br/>
----delay value is the waiting time before the animation
+- delay value is the waiting time before the animation<br/>

 |   prop   |     #default     |